fishinwind/workshop/rst/Syllabus.rst

 Course Description
 ------------------
 The Genome Informatics Workshop is a hands-on tutorial of skills needed to process large genomics data sets and visualize their results.
+The class is taught from the standpoint of an experimentalist with practical goals (e.g. to interpret the results of a sequencing-based experiment and gain biologically meaningful insight).

-In the first session (6 weeks), we focus on working in the Linux environment, with considerable emphasis on Linux command-line tools, Python programming and the R statistical computing environment.
+In the first block, we focus on working in the Linux environment, with considerable emphasis on Linux command-line tools, Python programming and the R statistical computing environment.
 We use publicly available next-generation DNA sequencing data from the ENCODE